This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 Today’s an extra-special day here at SugarHero HQ.
 For one thing, it’s Friday (yesssssssss!) and for another, today I get to share not one, but four (actually, FIVE!) chocolate recipes with you.
 Stellar, right?
 So let’s gorge ourselves on chocolate loveliness before collapsing slack-jawed in front of Netflix with a cozy blanket, because that’s how this party animal does Friday nights.
 Be jealous!

 If you’ve done much baking or dessert blog reading, you’re probably familiar with ganache (pronounced guh-NOSH, because it’s just so noshable.)
 At its most basic, it’s a mix of chocolate and cream melted together to form a smooth, silky mixture.
+It’s so versatile!
 It’s the base of many chocolate truffle recipes, and it’s an excellent all-purpose cake glaze.
 I’ve used it to cover my Chocolate Raspberry Mousse Cake, Chocolate-Covered Strawberry Cakes, and many others.
 So, to recap: love ganache, make it all the time, use it for everything, would eat it by the bowlful if it were socially acceptable.

 However, this blog isn’t about giving you the same old recipes that you could find anywhere else.
 I want to delight you, I want to inspire you, I want to make you buy pants in a larger size.
 (Sorry not sorry.)
-So when HP asked me to think outside the box, bend the rules, and come up with four unique food variations as part of their #BendTheRules campaign, I knew I wanted to feature my old fave, ganache, in four unexpected and exciting ways.

 First up, Salted Caramel Chocolate Tarts!